slcs-jsc/jurassic/docs/manual/quickstart.md

 ## Output and verification

-After the simulation completes, JURASSIC:
+After each simulation completes, JURASSIC:

 -   Computes radiances for two or three detector channels
 -   Compares the results against reference data to verify correctness
--   Generates diagnostic plots of radiances and Jacobians using gnuplot
+-   Generates diagnostic plots of radiances and Jacobians using Gnuplot

 If the run completes without errors and the verification checks pass, your JURASSIC installation is functioning correctly.